Chymyst/chymyst-core/docs/joinrun.md

 These features are considered for implementation in the next versions:

 Version 0.1: (Released.)
-Perform static analysis of reactions, and warn the user about certain situations with unavoidable livelock, deadlock, or indeterminism.
+Perform static analysis of reactions, and warn the user about certain situations with unavoidable livelock, deadlock, or nondeterminism.

 Version 0.2: Rework the decisions to start reactions.
 In particular, do not lock the entire molecule bag - only lock some groups of molecules that have contention on certain molecule inputs (decide this using static analysis information).